O2A: One-shot Observational learning with Action vectors: Proposed method

-The reinforcement learning algorithm used is (DDPG)~\cite{Lillicrap2015ContinuousCW}.
-The states in the reinforcement learning are the instantaneous visual observations of the environment (as observed by the robotic system).
+Any reinforcement learning algorithm can be used with our method.
+In the simulation experiment, we use the Deep Deterministic Policy Gradient (DDPG)~\cite{Lillicrap2015ContinuousCW} to estimate the optimal control policy.
+The states used by the control policy are instantaneous visual observations of the environment (as observed by the robotic system).
 We make use of a VGGNet pre-trained on ImageNet~\cite{simonyan2014very} for converting raw RGB images into visual state features.
-The 4608 long feature vector obtained from the last convolutional layer of the VGG-16 network is used as the state representation.
-The actions generated are the robotic controls.
+The 4608 long feature obtained from the last convolutional layer of the VGG-16 network is used as the instantaneous state representation.